DukeRobotics/robosub-ros-docker/latest/README.md

 In the event that you get an error about an existing manifest list, check `~/.docker/manifests` to see if there are any existing manifests that match.
 If so, delete them and run the commands again.
 ### `arm64`

-ARM builds are currently not supported for autobuilds.
-Rebuilding the ARM image should be the most common case for manually building this Dockerfile.
 Run the below command to build and push a new ARM image with the `arm64` tag.

 ```bash
 docker buildx build --platform linux/arm64 -t dukerobotics/robosub-ros:arm64 --push .